 If you’re shopping for the best router, you may need an extra tool to extend your WiFi network to your entire home or office if you suffer from frequent connection issues with your current setup.
-And, like routers, you can choose between a single band vs dual band WiFi extender.
+And, like routers, you can choose between a single-band vs dual-band WiFi extender.
+The basic differences are that the single-band extender will use the 2.4 GHz band, while the dual-band can use both the 2.4 GHz and 5GHz bands.
+Using the 5GHz band offers higher speeds for more intense tasks while allowing the lower 2.4GHz band to be used for simpler tasks.

 A Wifi repeater or extender is a device that takes the broadband connection from your router and rebroadcasts it to a broader area.
 While entirely wireless repeaters exist, you’ll see better results from a wired connection over an ethernet cable.
 That said, like comparing a single or dual-band router, you can choose between single or multiple GHz bands from your WiFi internet extender.